xcdl/xcdl.github.io-source/pages/criticism/cmsis.md

 ### Excessively complicated design

-Apparently started as a µVision feature, and, as such, inheriting µVision oddities, the CMSIS Pack design evolved unevenly in different directions, and lacking the elegance of a consistent design, up to a point where it can even be considered overengineered.
+Apparently started as a µVision feature, and, as such, inheriting µVision oddities, the CMSIS Pack design evolved unevenly in different directions, and lacking the elegance of a consistent design, up to a point where it can even be considered over-engineered.

 ### Non-portable examples